 - Is the breast implant strong and durable?

 - Will I be able to lift weights?

 - Will the implants look natural?

 - Will the implants be too heavy?

-Breast implants are strong enough to resist most physical trauma, including any type of exercise.
+Breast implants are strong enough to resist most physical trauma, including any exercise.
 This means women can lift weights, run, and engage in highly competitive sports without worry.
-As far as looking natural, for athletic women, it may be a better option to get silicone implants instead of saline.
+As far as looking natural, it may be a better option for athletic women to get silicone implants instead of saline.
 Silicone implants generally look more natural on women with smaller frames.

-Athletic women should take the breast augmentation recovery time seriously.
-Many women want to be up and running right after the surgery, but it is important to take time to let the body heal.
-Breast surgery should be treated like any type of surgery, and the body should be given time to fully recover.
-Dr. Marin will provide each patient with post-operative instructions that detail the exercise restrictions in the months following surgery.
+Athletic women should take breast augmentation recovery time seriously.
+Many women want to be up and running right after the surgery, but it is essential to let the body heal.
+Breast surgery should be treated like any surgery, and the body should be given time to recover fully.
+We will provide each patient with post-operative instructions that detail the exercise restrictions in the months following surgery.

-To learn more about breast implants for runners and athletes, contact Marin Aesthetics in San Diego.
-Dr. Marin and his staff will help patients choose the right sized implants for their body type and activity level.5:51 PM
+To learn more about breast implants for runners and athletes, contact us today, and our team will help you choose the right size implants for your body type and activity level.

 *The content in this blog is developed to spread the awareness towards plastic surgery.
 Our blog is not intended to serve as a replacement for an actual in-office consultation with Dr. Marin.
 As such, the information within this blog reflects the unique cases of our individual patients.